nytimes/covid-19-data/README.md

 Confirmed cases are patients who test positive for the coronavirus.
 We consider a case confirmed when it is reported by a federal, state, territorial or local government agency.

-* "Probable" Cases
+* "Probable" Cases and Deaths

-Some states and counties are starting to report "probable" Covid-19 cases and deaths that do not have a positive laboratory test.
+Some states and counties are starting to report "probable" Covid-19 cases and deaths meeting a [standard definition](https://cdn.ymaws.com/www.cste.org/resource/resmgr/2020ps/interim-20-id-01_covid-19.pdf), but which do not have a positive laboratory test.
 For the time being, we are attempting to continue only counting lab-confirmed cases and deaths while we explore the possibility of switching methodologies or reporting both numbers separately.

-However, in Colorado, Ohio, Pennsylvania and Virginia health authorities have stopped reporting a lab-confirmed only number and so our numbers for those areas include "probable" cases.
-In Idaho our cases number is only lab-confirmed cases, but deaths include deaths of "probable" cases.
+However, in Colorado health authorities have stopped reporting a lab-confirmed only number of cases and deaths.
+In Ohio, Pennsylvania and Virginia officials report lab-confirmed and probable cases and deaths separately at the state level but combine lab-confirmed and probable cases at the county level.
+Our numbers combine both case types.

+In Idaho and Louisiana our total cases number includes only lab-confirmed cases, but our deaths number does include the deaths of probable Covid-19 cases.

 * Dates